Feeding Alaska since 1979

 How Food Bank of Alaska Works

-Donations are Made
+Donations are Secured

-Food is Stored
+Food Is Sorted and Stored

-Food is Distributed
+Food Is Distributed

 Food Reaches Alaskans in Need